-Review of costs:
+Estimate of costs:

 Step 1 is clearly the cheapest option as it involved no additional building and only 3 additional personnel.
 It also offers the least benefit to the identified issues.
-This option would involve a budget of approximately \$2,550,000 with a millage rate of approximately 1.7.
+This option would involve an operating budget of approximately \$3,264,000 with a millage rate of approximately 2.0 mills.

 Step 1.5 requires the leasing/building of a substation, the purchase of a rescue vehicle, and 6 additional firefighters.
-This option would involve a total budget of approximately XXX with a millage rate of approximately XXX.
+This option would involve an operating budget of approximately \$4,407,000 with a millage rate of approximately 2.7 mills.

-Step 2 requires the largest purchase of capital.
-A station would need to be built and apparatus purchased.
-This option would involve a total budget of approximately XXXXX with a millage rate of approximately XXX.
+Step 2 requires the largest purchase of capital and would require that a station be built, and apparatus purchased.
+This option would involve an operating budget of approximately \$6,039,000 with a millage rate of approximately 3.0 mills operating and 0.6 capital mills.

 Step 3 builds off the capital improvements in option 2 and adds personnel.
-This option would involve a total budget of approximately XXXXX with a millage rate of approximately XXX.
+This option would involve an operating budget of approximately \$5,999,000 in operating expense with a millage rate of approximately 3.6 mills operating and 0.65 mills capital.

 Step 4 builds off the capital improvements in option 3 and adds personnel.
-This option would involve a total budget of approximately XXXXX with a millage rate of approximately XXX.
+This option would involve an operating budget of approximately \$7,839,000 with a millage rate of approximately 4.8 mills operating and 0.7 mills capital.